z5259552/infs2605/README.md

 # INFS2605 FX Starter Kit

 ## What is this?
-This is a starter kit for INFS2605 students that establishes a working JavaFX program.
+This is a starter kit for INFS2605 students.
+It will set you up to develop JavaFX applications on the Java 11 platform using OpenJDK and OpenJFX.

 ## How do I get this working on macOS?
 1. Install Homebrew: https://brew.sh/